leetchicken/proctf-2019/writeups/convolution/readme.md

 You can also speed up the search for the drop in timings by using a binary search.

 ### Fixing
-Remove xsave instruction between AVX2 and SSE4 switches.
+Remove `xsave` instruction between AVX2 and SSE4 switches.

 ## Note
 Tested only on Intel Coffee Lake Processors.
+On game there was i7-8750H